Benjamin Walker (Continental Army officer)

-Benjamin Walker (1753 – January 13, 1818) was a soldier in the American Revolutionary War and later served as a U.S. Representative from New York.
+Benjamin Walker (1753 – January 13, 1818) was a Continental Army officer, businessman, and politician who served in the American Revolutionary War and later served as a United States Representative from New York.

 Early life

 Benjamin Walker was born in England in 1753.

 Through a Blue Coat School he received "not a brilliant, but a solid education."

 After his schooling, Walker spent some time in France where he gained fluency in French.
 Peter Stephen Du Ponceau, a native French speaker and linguist, would eventually describe Walker as a "master of the French language."

 At a young age, he entered into a respectable merchant house in London that brought him to the United States.
 He settled in New York City and resided with an eminent merchant until joining the Revolutionary War.

 Career

 Military career

 Walker was first appointed as Captain of the Second New York Regiment in the Revolutionary War.

 On the 25th of April, 1778, he was appointed as an aide-de-camp to General Friedrich Wilhelm von Steuben.

 Walker's fluency in French is what brought him to the attention of Baron von Steuben.
 Steuben's limited English at times frustrated his attempts to drill the soldiers at Valley Forge in complicated maneuvers.
 On one such occasion, Walker stepped forward and offered his assistance in perfect French.
 Gratified, Steuben would later reflect, "If I had seen an angel from Heaven I should not have more rejoiced."
 Within weeks, Walker was placed in his new position.

 Superintending his correspondence, Walker was a special help with translating Steuben's words.
 Steuben would dictate in French and Walker would transcribe in English.
 Virtually all of the drafts for Steuben's reforms and plans for the Continental Army are in Walker's handwriting.
 Walker further acted as translator when necessary during inspections and reviews the Baron conducted.

 Alongside others, Walker assisted Steuben with his Blue Book, particularly providing knowledge of American military terminology.

 At the close of the war Walker was appointed as an aide-de-camp to General George Washington.
 On December 23, 1783, he accompanied Washington to the resignation of his commission as commander-in-chief.
 In a letter suggesting men for military appointment, the General included Walker "among the most intelligent and active Officers of the late American Army".